-Helping you help your patients,
+Helping physicians help their patients,

 with next-generation advocacy resources